LiuYuancheng/Py-Code-Obfuscator/README.md

 ### Introduction

 Program obfuscation is a widely adopted common technique for enhancing the security of Python applications.
 There are various obfuscation libraries and tools exist in the market, such as [pyarm](https://pyarmor.readthedocs.io/en/latest/) or [free online tool's obfuscation tool](https://freecodingtools.org/py-obfuscator).
-The obfuscation process will employ methods such as identifier renaming, code encryption, code packing dead code insertion and so on, it effectively makes it difficult for hackers to understand the execution/control flow and safeguards sensitive source code from unauthorized access.
-But most of the current obfuscation tools don't provide the features like decoding algorithms, customization of obfuscation result size , or the selection of whether obfuscate entire/part of file.
+The obfuscation process will employ methods such as `identifier renaming`, `code encryption`, `code packing`,  `dead code insertion` and so on, it effectively makes it difficult for hackers to understand the program execution/control flow and safeguards sensitive source code from unauthorized access.
+But most of the current obfuscation tools don't provide the features like `decoding algorithms`, `customization of obfuscation result size` , or the `selection of whether obfuscate entire/part of file`.

-Inspired by the concept of [free online tool's obfuscation tool](https://freecodingtools.org/py-obfuscator), our goal is to develop a web-based Python program obfuscation tool with the following key features:
+Inspired by the concept of this [free online tool's obfuscation tool](https://freecodingtools.org/py-obfuscator), our goal is to develop a web-based Python program obfuscation tool with the following key features:

-- Provide multi-layer Python code obfuscation with customizable encoded obfuscated code sizes.
+- Provide multi-layer Python code obfuscation with customizable encoded obfuscated code sizes configuration.
 - Provide provision of both encoder and decoder functions to facilitate maintenance and debugging of obfuscated code.
 - Provide capability to obfuscate entire Python programs or specific sections of source code for added flexibility.
 - Integration of flexible code randomization techniques to ensure that each generated obfuscated code is unique, even when derived from the same source code.